plone/documentation/docs/classic-ui/forms.md

 In the template, you can use the following variables:

 -   `view/w` is a dictionary of all widgets, including those from non-default fieldsets (by contrast, the `widgets` variable contains only those widgets in the default fieldset).
 The keys are the field names, and the values are widget instances.
 To render a widget (in display mode), you can do `tal:replace="structure view/w/myfield/render" />`.
--   `view/fieldsets` is a dictionary of all fieldsets (not including the default fieldset, i.e. those widgets not placed into a fieldset).
-They keys are the fieldset names, and the values are the fieldset form instances, which in turn have variables like `widgets` given a list of all widgets.
+-   `view/fieldsets` is a dictionary of all fieldsets (not including the default fieldset, in other words, those widgets not placed into a fieldset.
+The keys are the fieldset names, and the values are the fieldset form instances, which in turn have variables like `widgets` given a list of all widgets.

 (classic-ui-forms-dexterity-add-edit-forms-label)=